Shadow of a charged black hole with scalar hair: Conclusions and discussions

 The plasma as a dispersive medium can affect the trajectory of light rays.
 We got the four-momentum of light rays by making use of the Hamiltonian of light rays in the plasma.
 We took a spherically symmetric nonmagnetized pressureless neutral plasma as an example to study the effect of plasma.
 In this model, the plasma is consist of neutral hydrogens which are freely falling into the black hole.
 We numerically solved the radius of the photon sphere for different values of the parameters $r_B$ and $\beta$.
 For a smaller $r_B$, $r_{\text{sp}}$ increases with $\beta$, and for a larger $r_B$, $r_{\text{sp}}$ decreases with $\beta$, which was shown in Table~\ref{photonspher}.
-Although the shadow sizes for different observers also satisfy the relation $\gamma_{\text{st}}>\gamma_{\text{sur}}>\gamma_{\text{ff}}$, the plasma makes the shadow sizes smaller than the vacuum case, which can be found in Fig.~\ref{TSP}.
+Although when $r$ is large, the shadow sizes for different observers also satisfy the relation $\gamma_{\text{es}}>\gamma_{\text{st}}>\gamma_{\text{sur}}>\gamma_{\text{ff}}$, the plasma makes the shadow sizes smaller than the vacuum case, which can be found in Fig.~\ref{TSP}.
 Especially, the nonmonotonically decreasing phenomenon occurs for the surrounding observer.

-The nonmonotonically decreasing phenomenon occurs for both the case of with and without plasma.
-So it is a typical phenomenon for this nonsingular black hole.
+Compared with the RN black hole, for the freely falling observer, the nonmonotonically decreasing phenomenon occurs for both the case of with and without plasma.
 However, this only occurs when the observer is very close to the black hole, so it is almost impossible to detect it.
 Nevertheless, this is also helpful to understand the black hole.
 Besides, we only considered a simple plasma model, we should study more realistic models in future.